aws-challenge/2020/README.md

 ## The AWS Developer Challenge for Data Engineers
 ### Instructions

-> In general feel free to expand / change the challenge in any way you like, just explain your solution and decision making, any concerns around it or limitations etc.
+In general feel free to expand/change the challenge in any way you like, just explain your solution and decision making, any concerns around it or limitations etc.

-**Some information/content is left out intentionally to test your working experience, please fill in the missing parts.**
+Some information/content is left out intentionally to validate your working experience, please fill in the missing parts.**

 > Fork this repo with your solution.
 Ideally, we'd like to see your progression through commits, and don't forget to update the README.md to explain your thought process.

-**Please do not refernce any websites or published atricles.
+**Please do not reference any websites or published articles.
 We are looking for original content!**

 Please let us know how long the challenge took you.
 We're not looking for how fast or detailed you are.
 It's just to give us a clearer idea of what you've produced in the time you decided to take.
 Feel free to go as big or as small as you want.